3liz/lizmap-web-client/tests/qgis-projects/tests/print_in_project_projection.md

 ### Test with the QGIS project with an external IGN base layer

 * [ ] Check that the project in Pseudo-Mercator: scale must be like `1:4 514` and not like `1:1 000`
-* [ ] Open the Javascript console in your Web browser and set the variable: `lizMap.config.options.printInProjectProjection = 'True'`
 * [ ] Click on print tool in the left menu
 * [ ] Choose the scale `1000`, keep the other fields as default
 * [ ] Launch the print by clicking on the blue button